Osiris-Team/A/README.md

 - It is similar to a regular function, which means that it can also have parameters, but no return type (note that the parameters will be available to the instantiated object if not set to private).
 - It gets added by the compiler automatically if not existing (with no parameters).
-- Variables defined inside the contructor are only available to the instantiated object.
+- Variables defined inside the constructor are only available to the instantiated object.